 Enrolment and orientation policy and procedures

 Enrolment policies and procedures should contain a reference to the operation of a bush kinder at the service.
-This would allow parents and carers an opportunity to consider whether they wish their child to attend the bush kinder.
+This allows parents and carers an opportunity to consider whether they wish their child to attend the bush kinder.
 Parents and children should be referred to information in a handbook or website containing details about the bush kinder so that they are able to make an informed decision.

 Educational program and relationships with children